alicefornasiero/DatePalm_NCPD/05_structure/readme.md

 * Columns: `sample`, `population` (header required).

 ### 3. Run Configuration (`RUNFILE`)
-For sNMF job arrays, a text file containing a numeric sequence of run IDs (one per line).
+A text file containing a numeric sequence of run IDs (one per line), for parallele execution of sNMF runs as a job array.

 ### 4. Sample Labels (`LABEL_FILE`)
-A text file containing sample names in the same order as in the VCF, used for admixture barplots.
+A text file containing sample names in the same order as in the VCF file, used to generate admixture barplots.

 ---